Medical expert of the article

 Therefore, the main characteristic of the diagnosis of uterine hypoplasia is its reduced size, which can complicate the onset of pregnancy, or even make conception and gestation impossible.

-The diagnosis of endometrial hypoplasia is made if, during the first phase of the menstrual cycle, the layer thickness is less than 0.6 cm, and in the second phase - less than 0.8 cm.Under similar circumstances, the fertilized egg is too close to the smallest spiral arteries, which puts it in conditions high oxygen concentration.
+The diagnosis of endometrial hypoplasia is made if during the first phase of the menstrual cycle the layer thickness is less than 0.6 cm, and in the second phase – less than 0.8 cm.
+In such circumstances, the fertilized egg is too close to the smallest spiral arteries, which puts it in conditions of high oxygen concentration.
 This negatively affects its viability.
-As scientific experiments show, embryonic development proceeds more comfortably against the background of reduced oxygen concentration, which occurs when the endometrial layer is 8 to 12 millimeters thick.
+As scientific experiments show, embryonic development proceeds more comfortably against the background of reduced oxygen concentration, which occurs when the endometrial layer thickness is from 8 to 12 millimeters.

 Epidemiology

-Causes hypoplasia of the uterus
+Causes uterine hypoplasia

-- uterus about 48 mm long, 33 mm thick, 41 mm wide;
+- the uterus is about 48 mm long, 33 mm thick, 41 mm wide;

-- neck about 26 mm long;
+- neck length about 26 mm;

-- the total length of the uterus and cervix is about 75 mm.
+- The total length of the uterus and cervix is about 75 mm.

 - against the background of a severe viral infection (for example, the influenza virus often attacks the main organs of the endocrine system, such as the pituitary gland and hypothalamus);

-- due to constant stay in a state of stress, or prolonged and deep stresses that negatively affect the hypothalamus;
+- as a result of constant stress, or prolonged and deep stress that negatively affects the hypothalamus;

 - against the background of tumor processes in the pituitary gland or hypothalamus;